Pilotzon/Not-Boring-Apps-SFX/README.md

 - Confirmations and success sounds
 - Alerts and subtle notifications

-All files are provided **as-is**, without modification guarantees.

 ---

 ## 🛠️ Intended Use

-> [!TIP]
-> Use these sounds as inspiration when designing your own original sound effects.
-Recreating the *feel* is safer than reusing the files directly.

 Recommended uses:
 - UI/UX sound design study